HazelnutParadise/insyra/Docs/csvxl.md

 # [ csvxl ] Package

-`csvxl` is a Go package for working with CSV and Excel files.
+`csvxl` is a Go package designed for working with CSV and Excel files.
 It allows you to convert multiple CSV files into an Excel workbook or append CSV files to an existing Excel file.
-The package supports custom sheet names and automatically handles various encodings, including Big5 and UTF-8.

 ## Features

 - **CSV to Excel conversion**: Convert multiple CSV files into an Excel file, where each CSV becomes a new sheet.
 - **Append to Excel**: Append CSV files to an existing Excel workbook, with support for custom sheet names and the option to overwrite existing sheets.
-- **Automatic encoding handling**: Automatically detects and handles file encodings such as Big5 and UTF-8, ensuring correct display of characters.
 - **Custom sheet names**: You can specify custom sheet names for each CSV file.
 If no sheet name is provided, the CSV file name is used as the default.
+- **Automatic directory creation**: When splitting an Excel file into multiple CSV files, the target directory is automatically created if it does not exist.

+> [!NOTE]
+> Currently not work well with files containing non-ASCII characters.

 ---